01pooja10/StudentEngagementDetection/README.md

 ![daiseegrid](https://github.com/01pooja10/StudentEngagementDetection/blob/main/dependecies/grid2.png)

+Manually labeled images obtained from a locally sourced webcam were also employed to test the micro-sleep tracking and iris distraction detection modules to ensure proper performance.
+Around 100 images were used to test each algorithm to measure its real-time performance.

 ## Installation and Quick Start
 To use the repo and run real-time inference on your local machine using a valid camera source, please follow the steps given below: